Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 How can I help avoid injection site reactions with Firazyr?

-You can reduce your risk for having an injection site reaction by rotating where you inject Firazyr each time you use it.
-For example, if you injected your previous dose on the left side of your belly, use the right side for your next dose.
+You can reduce your risk of having an injection site reaction by rotating where you inject Firazyr each time you use it.
+For example, if you injected your previous dose on the left side of your abdomen, inject the next dose on the right side.

 Injection site reactions can include bruising or itching where the drug is injected.
 For details, see “Injection site reactions” in the “Firazyr side effects” section above.